ArchipelagoMW/Archipelago/worlds/mlss/docs/en_Mario & Luigi Superstar Saga.md

 - All 3 Chuckola Fruits
 - Membership Card OR Red Goblet

-## What items and locations get shuffled?
+## What items and locations can get shuffled?

 Locations in which items can be found:
 - All Item Blocks and Coin Blocks